2017 Columbus Crew SC season

-The 2017 Columbus Crew SC season was the club's twenty-second season of existence, and their twenty-second consecutive season in Major League Soccer, the top flight of American soccer.
-Columbus also competed in the U.S. Open Cup, and took part in the Carolina Challenge Cup during preseason.
-The season covered the period from October 24, 2016 to the start of the 2018 Major League Soccer season.
+The 2017 Columbus Crew SC season was the club's 22nd season of existence and their 22nd consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
+The first match of the season was on March 4 against Chicago Fire.
+It was the fourth season under head coach Gregg Berhalter.

+Background

+Review

 Crew SC won the Carolina Challenge Cup by going 2–1–0, defeating Seattle Sounders FC in the final game to clinch the title.
 On August 26, the club won the Lamar Hunt Pioneer Cup with a 2–1 victory over FC Dallas, their second straight year claiming the series and third time in five seasons.

 Columbus finished fifth in the Eastern Conference, qualifying for the playoffs for the 14th time in club history.
-Crew SC eliminated Atlanta United and New York City FC, but fell 1–0 on aggregate to Toronto FC in the conference finals.
+Crew SC eliminated Atlanta United FC and New York City FC, but fell 1–0 on aggregate to Toronto FC in the conference finals.